Endorsement for Culturally Sensitive, Relationship-focused Practice Promoting Infant Mental Health®

 Submitting Portfolio Materials

 Portfolios will be reviewed twice a year, usually in January and June.
-Exams for Levels III and IV will also be held twice a year, usually in May and October.
+Exams for Categories III and IV will also be held twice a year, usually in May and October.

 Category I & II candidates may submit finished portfolio materials with the endorsement fee to the CT-AIMH Central Office at any time during the year.
 Each candidate is advised to review the portfolio materials with the assigned endorsement advisor before final submission to the CT-AIMH Central Office.
 Conversation with the assigned endorsement advisor offers the candidate assurance that all information has been included as requested and alerts the applicant to missing pieces or gaps.